Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 25. Main (3d_v1d)
 ~~~~~~~~~~~~~

--  The ‘final’ optimised model.
+-  The ‘final’ optimised model
--  Contains 3d structure around the Lake Hawea Moraine
+-  Contains 3D structure around the Lake Hawea Moraine
--  Best fits for the high frequency targets.
+-  Best fits for the high frequency targets
 -  Bund elevation set to 335 msl
 -  NGMP well head observations removed from objective function as there
    is significant tension between these records and the high frequency
    observations.
 The NGMP wells are pumped irrigation bores and the
-   primary purpose for sampling was water quality monitoring.
+   primary purpose for sampling was water quality monitoring

 20. 3d_v1a
 ~~~~~~